MoolahModding/site/docs/custom-audio/integrating-wwise-to-unreal.md

 Shut down Unreal Editor, go to `MoolahProject-main\Content\Wwise\` and delete everything inside.

 Relaunch Unreal Editor.
-Say No to the Wwise settings prompt again.
 Go to project settings, scroll all the way down to Wwise section and click Integration Settings.

 Set Wwise sound data folder to `WwiseAudio` and set the Wwise Project to wherever you set your project back in the actual Wwise program.